Wyb0627/KBLink/README.md

     --seed <Random seed> \
     --manual_GPU <Whether to manually select GPU to use> \
     --exp_name <experiment name used iswc if semtab dataset, viznet if viznet dataset>
+    --feature_vec <Whether to use feature vector for the model>
+    --drop_out <Set to 0.1 if on SemTab dataset, 0.2 for default>
 ```
 For Semtab:
 ```